-In this paper, we presented a novel approach to the adaptation of rate-based process models and its implementation in the APM system.
-We described this system in terms of three main activities: detection of anomalous derivatives, parameter reestimation, and structure modification.
-The first stage calculates the ratio between the r^2 statistic on an earlier data set and the r^2 score on the current one; whether this ratio falls below a threshold determines which equations from the base model to revise and which to retain.
-Revision begins with parameter estimation, using multiple linear regression, followed by structural adaptation when this does not improve the fit sufficiently.
-Structural revision generates new process instances only for variables that require change and starts with the equation that has the most processes already determined.
-Together, these heuristics reduce the size of the search space substantially over that when inducing a model from scratch.
+In this paper, we presented a novel approach to the adaptation of rate-based process models and their implementation in the APM system.
+We reported this system in terms of three main activities: detection of anomalous derivatives, parameter reestimation, and structure modification.
+The first stage detects anomalies by comparing initial r^2 scores for each equation to r^2 scores calculated using new data.
+APM marks equations for revision if the ratio of r^2 scores falls below a threshold.
+Revision begins with parameter estimation, using multiple linear regression, followed by structural revision when this does not improve the fit sufficiently.
+Structural revision generates new processs instances only for variables that require revision and starts with the equation that has the most processes already defined.
+These both reduce the size of the search space over that when inducing a model from scratch.

-We demonstrated, using synthetic data from six-variable predator-prey ecosystems, that APM can successfully adapt a base model to explain new time series it observes.
-Experiments also revealed the computational savings of adapting a model using APM versus constructing one from scratch using RPM, an earlier system that also induces rate-based process models.
+We demonstrated, using synthetic data from two domains, a six-variable linear food chain and a five-variable ecosystem with a feedback loop, that APM can successfully adapt a base model to explain new time series.
+Experiments also revealed the computational savings of adapting a model versus constructing one from scratch using RPM, an earlier system that also creates rate-based process models.
 These showed that the reduction in CPU time is greatest when only parameter estimation is needed, but there are even savings when structural adaptation must occur.
 Most of this benefit comes from a reduction in the search space, as attention is limited to process instances that include the anomalous derivatives.

-The time needed for both parameter and structure revision appear to grow linearly with the size of the base model; when starting from scratch, the time instead grows as a higher-order polynomial.
+The times needed for both parameter and structure revision appear to grow linearly with the size of the base model; when starting from scratch, the time instead grows as a higher-order polynomial.

-These initial results are encouraging, but we should replicate them on process models with different structures, and we should also extend the approach in various directions.
+These initial results are encouraging, but we should extend the approach in a number of directions.
 One involves enhancing APM to operate on multivariate time series that arrive in a continuing stream.
 The system would monitor each variable for deviations from predicted values and invoke the revision process, possibly more than once, when it decides the situation has changed.
-Anomaly detection should be inexpensive and the adaptation effort grows linearly with the number of equations altered.
-Ratebased process models make predictions directly about derivatives, so there is no need for simulation if one can estimate derivatives from observed values.
-However, we should take care that parameter revision is not overused, as frequently changing parameter values could mask structural changes.
+Anomaly detection should be inexpensive and adaptation effort grows linearly with the number of equations changed.
+Rate-based process models make predictions directly about derivatives, so there is no need for simulation if one can estimate derivatives from observed values.
+However, we should take care that parameter revision is not overused, as frequently changing parameter values could compensate for structural changes.
 We should also improve APM's method for revising the coefficients and structure of equations.
 The current system retains only the best-scoring equation for a given anomalous derivative, but this may not be consistent with the best candidate for a derivative examined later.
 Future versions should instead use a form of beam search to retain a set of best-scoring equations and then select a good combination once they have all been handled.
 We should also incorporate a similar strategy for deciding whether a revised equation is good enough; this should reduce the need for fine tuning of the r^2 ratio, which is currently somewhat sensitive.
 In addition, we should replace APM's exhaustive search through the space of equation structures with a heuristic scheme that selects rate terms to incorporate based on their contribution.